Last Updated on April 6, 2023

-Pro tip: scour the breeder’s website and social media profiles before you go.
+Pro tip: Scour the Golden Retriever breeder’s website and social media profiles before you go.
 If their web presence is misleading, proceed with caution.

 Established breeders with airtight reputations will be well-connected in the local pet community.
 Check Google and Yelp for objective customer reviews.

-What does it cost to rescue a Golden Retriever?
+What Does It Cost to Rescue and Adopt a Golden Retriever?

-Rescuing your pup comes with other benefits, as well.
+Rescuing your Golden pup comes with other benefits, as well.